mcpython4-coding/Documentation/mcpython/client/rendering/model/BoxModel.md

             :param uv_lock: ?
             :param previous: previous data to add the new to, or None to create new
             :param batch: the batch to use
+            :param scale: a scale to use, passed to VertexProvider

             variable vertex

             variable collected_data

+                variable batch

+                variable batch

+            variable enable_animated

             variable faces